-Include a rationale that explains how it a critical need
+Include a rationale that explains how it a critical need from the data reviewed.

 Our 2022 level of performance was 43% proficient as evidenced in the 2022 Florida State Assessment of English Language Arts.
 We expect our proficiency level to be 65%, our learning gains level to be 70% and the learning gains of L25 students to be was identified as 70% by May of 2023.